rosswintle/laravel-asset-cache/README.md

 I'm also on a mission to ditch npm and build process from simple projects, so this bit of automation seemed useful.

 If you dare specify an imprecise version constraint such as just `1.9` you can also get latest releases of dependencies without having to do anything!
-But all the big CDN's advise against this as it can break your site so use with __caution__ and avoid in production environments!!
+But all the big CDN's advise against this as it can break your site so use with **caution** and avoid in production environments!!

-## Compatibility

-This package was built for and tested with Laravel 6.x, but should work on older and newer versions.

-Be aware that package auto-discovery only works in Laravel 5.5 and higher.
-With older versions you will have to add the service provider and alias manually.
-I'm not providing instructions because you should be running newer Laravel.

 ## Limitations